fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * Use copy, color, layout, typography and shared visual vocabulary (images, icons, effects) to convey complex political ideas and emotions.
 * Build simple forms and sometimes more complex interactions to mobilize people around specific political objectives (i.e. design high-converting landing pages to get people to do stuff!)
 * Make awesome moments in the history of the Internet and politics.
+* Work closely with the political director to strategize and look for ways to use the Internet and politics to increase the power and efficacy of your small team.
-* Slowly build a new organization or movement (if it goes well!)
+* Build a new organization or movement (if it goes well!)
+* Recruit additional A-Teams leaders and volunteers as needed.

 ## What we’re looking for

 * You can write clear instructions, prompts, and documentation.
-* You can speak with a strong, credible voice online.
+* You can speak with a strong, authentic, and credible voice online.
-* You can design straight to code, whenever you need to.
+* You can design straight to code, when needed.
 * Your portfolio site looks great.
 * You can make modern forms, buttons and layouts in your sleep.
 * You have some experience with animation.
 * You can easily grasp what makes a product valuable/awesome and work from there.
-* You’re experienced working remotely (this position is remote).
+* You’re experienced working remotely.
 * You quickly understand and internalize what your team or company is driving for.
 * You’ve felt compelled to right wrongs or challenge arbitrary authority.
 Possibly a troublemaker in high school or a handful for your parents.
-* You pivot easily.
+* You’re purpose-driven so you can pivot easily.
 Dropping / throwing away work doesn’t bother you, if the new path makes more sense.
 * You’re pragmatic and flexible in your habits.
 * You intuitively seek the simplest possible solutions, on the fly, and are good at simplifying scope to fit deadlines, saying “no” to features or—even better—“but what if I did it this other, much simpler way?”
 * You can dial your design and coding approach between “quick & dirty” and “careful & prudent”, depending on the context.
 * You can match styles and technical possibilities (such as an action tool or online stunt) to a given political objective or strategy, and pick the best tech response to a given situation.
 * You have a desire to use your skills and smarts to make the world more kind and fair.

+## Details:
+This is a full time position with Fight for the Future.
+The salary range is $70-100K annually, depending on experience.
+Benefits include health care, dental benefits, and training and mentoring with senior staff.
+If a contract set-up works better for you, we can discuss that too.

-* You are a fluent English speaker and live in the US.
+This is a remote position and candidates can based anywhere in the US.
+English fluency is required.

-This is a full time position.
-Compensation is market rate and commensurate with skills and experience either through a contract rate or a salary (with full health care and dental benefits), depending on what works best for you.
+## To apply:
+Please click on the apply button below and fill out the application.
 When applying, please include a résumé, links to samples, and a cover letter which explains why you want to do mission-based work.
 Please include where you heard about the opportunity.

+<i style="font-style:italic">Fight for the Future is an equal opportunity and inclusive employer.
+FFTF does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
+We believe that a diverse staff enables us to better understand and serve our members, audience and community.
+Women, people of color, and members of low-income, disadvantaged, and LGBTQ communities are strongly encouraged to apply.</i>

 <script type="text/javascript" src="https://app.jazz.co/widgets/buttons/create/fightforthefuture/wVUcYpvRfH"></script>